About Our Program

 Certificate - Practical Nursing

-Our Practical Nursing certificate (available as both a part-time and full-time program) enables recipients to become licensed practical nurses by taking the National Council of Nursing Examinations (NCLEX)-PN.
+Our Practical Nursing certificate, available as a full-time program, enables recipients to become licensed practical nurses by taking the National Council of Nursing Examinations (NCLEX)-PN.

 Application deadline for Fall 2015 is April 30, 2015.